demisto/content/Packs/AnsibleAzureCompute/Integrations/AnsibleAzureCompute/README.md

 * Your Secret key, generated when you created the application.
 You cannot show the key after creation.
 If you lost the key, you must create a new one in the “Configure” page of your application.
 * And finally, a tenant ID.
 It’s a UUID (e.g. ABCDEFGH-1234-ABCD-1234-ABCDEFGHIJKL) pointing to the AD containing your application.
 You will find it in the URL from within the Azure portal, or in the “view endpoints” of any given URL.

-## Configure AnsibleAzureCompute on Cortex XSOAR
+## Configure Ansible Azure Compute on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.
-2. Search for AnsibleAzureCompute.
+2. Search for Ansible Azure Compute.
 3. Click **Add instance** to create and configure a new integration instance.

     | **Parameter** | **Description** | **Required** |